ComputationalBioLab/Unfit/README.md

 ### A Note to Clang Users

 We do compile Unfit with clang from time to time, so it is likely that the code will compile with clang++.
 Consider it an unsupported feature.
 On Linux, we usually use the conversion tool *cbp2make* to convert the CodeBlocks project files into make files.
-After that, we simply use a text editor to replace gcc with clang++ as needed in the make files, and build using the command line.
+After that, we simply use a text editor to replace gcc with clang/clang++/llvm-ar as needed in the make files, and build using the command line.
 If we are feeling enthusiastic we also utilise clang/llvm's static analyser to make sure our code is clean.

 ### A Note to Visual Studio Users